16th Light Cavalry: World War II

+In 1947, it was one of the regiments retained by India upon partition.

 Post Independence

 During the Indo-Pakistani War of 1965, the regiment was part of the 1 Armoured Brigade and took part in the Battle of Phillora and Battle of Gadgor.
 In a major tank battle fought at Gadgor on 8 September, and a subsequent engagement at Alhar Railway Station, they destroyed 16 Patton Tanks of the enemy, against a loss of 6 tanks of their own.
 2 officers, 1 JCO and 14 other ranks of the unit were killed in these actions and many wounded.
 The regiment won the Theatre Honour 'PUNJAB 1965'.
 The gallantry awards won by its officers and men comprised 1 Vir Chakra, 1 Sena Medal, 8 Mention-in-Dispatches and 3 Commendation Cards from the Chief of Army Staff.

 In the Indo-Pakistani War of 1971, the regiment with its Centurion tanks fought the war under the 16th Independent Armoured Brigade in Shakargarh Sector.

 Seven Vijayanta tanks from 16 Cavalry fought in Amritsar during Operation Blue Star.
 At least three entered the Golden Temple compound to provide illumination and machine gun fire, but eventually deployed their main guns against the fortified Akal Takht building.

 During a terrorist attack in Samba on 26 September 2013, three terrorist attacked the officers' mess of the regiment.
 The three terrorists were killed, but the unit lost one officer and three men.
 Lt Col Bikramjeet Singh was conferred with Shaurya Chakra posthumously.